scooterteam00bf/bw-patcher/LEGAL_DISCLAIMER.md

 - You will research and understand the legal implications in your specific location before use

 ### 2. Safety Risks
-- Modifying firmware can bypass manufacturer safety features
+- Modifying firmware can alter device behavior
 - Modified devices may be unsafe and unpredictable
 - You assume all risks associated with firmware modification
 - You are responsible for any injuries or property damage resulting from your use of modified firmware